piekstra/tplinkcloud-service/README.md

 ## Running the API for Development

-From the [app](app) folder, you can simply run `uvicorn main:app --reload` to serve the API in development mode.
+From the [app](app) folder, you can simply run `gunicorn -k uvicorn.workers.UvicornWorker main:app --reload` to serve the API in development mode.

 The app's Swagger page will then be available at http://localhost:8000/docs